 Analytical evidence for the models with endogenous explanatory variables can be found in Clements and Hendry (1999) and Pesaran and Timmerman (2005, 2007).

+We select the SKU’s with positive movements for at least 90% of the time.

+In Figure 6, the calendar events include Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.
+The promotional events include Feature and Display.

+Compared to cross validation, the 10-fold cross validation repeat the validation for multiple times and ensure all the observations are used for training and validation.

+We find little difference between these two schemes.

+We include the following US calendar events including Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.

+We conduct the sequential Chow test and find the models for 99.89% of SKU’s are subject to structural break.

+The ADL-EWC-IC model in Table 3 will be discussed in later sections.

+With 5 factors, we retain 90% of the variations.

+In Table 6, we omit all small values for simplicity.

+For example, one of the alternative is to first make adjustments to the one-step-ahead forecast, and then calculate the two-step-ahead forecast based on the value of the one-step-ahead forecast which has adjusted, and so forth.

-This setting is very typical in a retailer context.
+This setting is typical in a retailer context.
 In this example, we artificially make up the data series (but we keep the data series to be stationary).

 In this example, for simplicity, we choose to illustrate the impact of structural breaks on forecasting accuracy using two structural breaks and also by holding the error variance to be constant before and after the breaks.
 Alternative settings (e.g., with different number of structural breaks and with changing error variance before and after the structural breaks) would provide the same indication.

 In Figure 1, we use the blue area to represent the period before the first structural break (e.g., week [1,25]), use the yellow area to represent the period after the second structural break until the forecast origin (e.g., week [51, 75]), use the green area to represent the period between the two structural breaks (e.g., [26, 50]), and we use the red area to represent the forecast period (e.g., week [76, 100]).

 The Chow test is a variant of F-test which compares the fitting of the model before and after the structural break.
 It assumes the locations of one structural break known a priori and also invariant error variations before and after the break.
 For a sequential Chow test, we conduct the Chow test assuming the break occurs at each individual week.

-We would consider the model not being subject to structural breaks only when all the p-values are above the threshold.
-To mitigate the multiple comparison problem, we adopt very small threshold (e.g., 0.001 rather than the usual 0.05) for the p-values.

-We select the SKU’s with positive movements for at least 90% of the time.

-In Figure 6, the calendar events include Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.
-The promotional events include Feature and Display.

-We include the following US calendar events including Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.

-The ADL-EWC-IC model will be discussed in later sections.

-With 5 factors, we retain 90% of the variations.

-We omit the small values for simplicity.

-For example, one of the alternative is to first make adjustments to the one-step-ahead forecast, and then calculate the two-step-ahead forecast based on the value of the one-step-ahead forecast which has adjusted, and so forth.
+For example, we may conduct the Chow test assuming there is a structural break at a specific week (e.g., week 10) and we obtain the p-value, and so forth.
+We plot the p-values for all the weeks in Figure 3 excluding the first and the last a few weeks.